Bröhan Museum: Exhibitions

 The display of the Bröhan Museum's collection constantly changes.
 Moving away from the concept of a permanent exhibition, objects are regularly swapped and presented in new contexts.
 In doing so the museum gradually presents its extensive collection to the public.

 Furthermore, the museum hosts five to seven major temporary exhibitions as well as smaller shows each year.
 The diversity of visual and applied arts and design from the 20th century up until the present is shown through various subjects.
 The objects presented in the temporary exhibitions include not only works from the museum's own collection but national and international loans as well.

 For the smaller shows the "Blackbox" format was created in 2016.
 Under this title exhibitions on poster design, graphics and photography are hosted at regular intervals.

 Three floors in the building are at the museum's disposal for exhibition presentations.
 The floors as well as the individual rooms are regularly redesigned to accommodate new exhibitions.

 Collection

-Mostly comprising works from the period between the late 19th century and the beginning of the Second World War, the collection can be divided into the following areas: Art Nouveau, Art Deco, Functionalism, and the Berlin Secession.
+Mostly comprising works from between the late 19th century and the beginning of the Second World War, the collection can be divided into the following areas: Art Nouveau, Art Deco, Functionalism, and the Berlin Secession.
 It includes furniture, porcelain, glassware, ceramics, metalware, light art, and textiles as well as graphic design, painting, and sculpture.